7 Simple Ways To Create A Restful Bedtime Routine With ADHD

 Takeaway

 Falling asleep will become easier.
-And instead of scrambling to hit the snooze button when the alarm goes off, you’ll wake up feeling refreshed and ready to go.
+And instead of scrambling to hit the snooze button when the alarm goes off?
+You’ll wake up feeling refreshed and alert.